Philosophy Department Faculty

 Min-Joo Kim

-Dr. Kim, Professor of Linguistics (Ph.D., University of Massachusetts Amherst; MAs, UMass Amherst, University of Arizona; BA, Chonnam National University, South Korea), specializes in theoretical syntax, semantics, and their interface, with secondary expertise in pragmatics, language acquisition, and grammaticalization.
-She has worked on various linguistic phenomena including (in)definiteness, noun modification, E-type anaphora, copular sentences, free choice, demonstratives, aspect, and evidentiality.
-She has published four books including The Syntax and Semantics of Noun Modifiers and the Theory of Universal Grammar (Springer, 2019), and her work has appeared in journals like Linguistic Inquiry, Studies in Language, Natural Language and Linguistic Theory, Natural Language Semantics, and the Journal of English Linguistics as well.
-She is 2nd Place Recipient of 2020-2021 President's Faculty Book Award at Texas Tech University and Associate Editor for the high-impact Open Access journal Glossa: a journal of general linguistics.
+Dr. Kim, Professor of Linguistics (Ph.D., University of Massachusetts Amherst; MAs, UMass Amherst, University of Arizona; BA, Chonnam National University, South Korea), specializes in theoretical syntax, semantics, and their interface.
+She has worked on various linguistic phenomena including Noun Modification, E-type Anaphora, Existential Sentences, Free Choice, Implicature, Aspect, and Evidentiality.
+She has over 30 publications including four books and her work has appeared in prestigious journals like Linguistic Inquiry, Studies in Language, Natural Language and Linguistic Theory, and Natural Language Semantics.
+She is TTU's 2019 Integrated Scholar and Recipient of the 2021 President's Faculty Book Award.
+She served as Director of Linguistics at TTU for over 10 years.
+And she has served her discipline in numerous ways including as Associate Editor for the high-impact Open Access journal Glossa: a journal of general linguistics.

 Emeritus and Retired Faculty